iamkirankumaryadav/Library/Interview.md

 ### Model = Algorithm ( Parameters ) + Data

+### Data Pipeline ( Where and How the Data are Collected, Transformed and Loaded )
+- A Set of **Actions** that **Extract Data** from various **Sources**, Transform it into Proper Format and Load for Processing.
+- An Automated Process
+- 1. Select Columns from Database
+- 2. Merge Columns
+- 3. Subset Rows ( Sample )
+- 4 Substitute NA with Mean or Medians ( Impute )
+- 5. Load them in Other Database.
+- First Time the Process is Complicated but if you do it Right you will have to do it just once.
+- To have Automation you need to Think, Plan and Write Down in Simple Language, keep it Reproducible. ( Not only for you also for others. )

+### Data Lake
+- A Storage Repository where Data is Stored in its Natural | Raw format.
+- Data Warehouse uses Files or Folders Structure, Data Lakes uses Flat Architecture.

 ### Important Disclaimer
 - We try to make out **Model** more **Accurate** by **Tuning** and **Tweaking** the **Parameters**.
 - But we cannot make a **100%** Accurate Model.